Vermont Air National Guard Leader Promoted to Brigadier General

 |0

-This work, Vermont Air National Guard Leader Promoted to Brigadier General [Image 5 of 5], by SMSgt Michael Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vermont Air National Guard Leader Promoted to Brigadier General, by Lt.
+Col. Meghan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.